0xflux/Wyrm/Milestones.md

    1)  [ ] Can we colour output?
 2) [ ] `ls` command output should indicate whether is dir or file (maybe on the left somewhere in [ ] ?)
 3) [ ] Serialise the agent message thing move from \t, it is reasonable for \t to exist and break this..
+4) [ ] Periodically delete items from browser store not in connected agents if not open in a tab.
+5) [ ] Save chat from browser store to disk on ka & tab close?
+Or command to restore history to console.
+6) [ ] Max upload size set on C2 from profile

 ### 0.6